-Dr. Stockard's interests include new media, particularly marketing and advertising on the World Wide Web and use of new media by diasporic communities of color; sports-related marketing and media; media management; cultural studies; environmental communication; tourism and Caribbean and Latin American studies.
+Dr. Stockard's interests include new media, particularly online marketing and use of new media by diasporic communities of color; critical discourse analysis; sports-related marketing and media; sports communication; media management; cultural studies; environmental communication; tourism; and Caribbean and Latin American studies.
 His previous professional experience includes satellite communications, telecommunication and cable television.
-He is active in the Caribbean Studies Association and formerly served as president of the Southern California Chapter of the National Association of Minorities in Cable.
-He has done broadcast journalism in Costa Rica and for KCLU-FM, a National Public Radio affiliate, located on the CLU campus.
+He is active in the Caribbean Studies Association, belongs to the International Communication Association, and the American Association of Geographers.
+He formerly served as president of the Southern California Chapter of the National Association of Minorities in Cable.
+He has done broadcast journalism in Costa Rica and for KCLU-FM, a National Public Radio affiliate, located on the Cal Lutheran campus.

 Ecocriticism and Postcoloniality in Digital Diasporas Post-9/11 and Katrina,chapter in Creoles, Diasporas & Cosmopolitanisms: The Creolization of Nations, Cultural Migrations, Global Languages and Literatures, David Gallagher, (ed.), Academica Press, Bethesda, 2012.